USEPA/DissolvedGasNla/scripts/NLA_N2O_models.md

 #### 3.5.3.1 Dissolved N2O

-The conditional effects plot for the covariate effects N2O suggested a similar effect of NO3, but interesting interactions between NO3 and lake area and NO3 and surface temperature.
-For lake area, the effect was estimated to be larger and more negative at the highest levels of NO3;
-and slightly negative at the lowest level of NO3.
+The conditional effects plots suggested a similar effect of NO3, but interesting interactions between NO3 and lake area and NO3 and surface temperature.
+For lake area, the effect was estimated to be larger and more negative at the highest levels of NO3; and slightly negative at the lowest level of NO3.
 For surface temperature, the effect was estimated to be largest and positive at the highest level of NO3; and negative at the lowest level of NO3.

 <img src="NLA_N2O_models_files/figure-gfm/conditional_effects_mod_n2o5-1.png" style="display: block; margin: auto;" />

 The estimated covariate effects on
 ![\\sigma](https://latex.codecogs.com/svg.image?%5Csigma "\sigma")
 suggested a negative relationship with log(area) and a positive relationship, again, with NO3.

 <img src="NLA_N2O_models_files/figure-gfm/conditional_effects_sigma_n2o5-1.png" style="display: block; margin: auto;" />

 #### 3.5.3.2 Equilibrium N2O

-The estimated covariate effect on N2O remained largely the same as estimated in the previous model.
+The estimated covariate effects on equilibrium N2O remained largely the same as estimated in the previous model.

 <img src="NLA_N2O_models_files/figure-gfm/conditional_effects_mod_n2oeq5-1.png" style="display: block; margin: auto;" />

 <img src="NLA_N2O_models_files/figure-gfm/conditional_effects_sigma_n2oeq5-1.png" style="display: block; margin: auto;" />